benkolera/FGI/Project_Documentation/PDF_Document_Standards.md

 ## Examples

-If in doubt about anything to do with PDF Files and their contents, etc, please see the existing PDF Files in the `` Folder/Directory for examples.
+If in doubt about anything to do with PDF Files and their contents, etc, please see the existing PDF Files in the `Project_Documentation` Folder/Directory for examples.

 ## General Standards